dunlop-ben/helm-cheat-sheet/README.md

 #### Release

 A release is an instance of a Helm chart running in a cluster.
 Installing a chart into a cluster will create a release.

+#### Dependencies

+Helm chart dependencies are used to install other charts’ resources that a Helm chart may depend on.
+Helm charts store their dependencies in 'charts/'.
+For chart developers, it is often easier to manage dependencies in 'Chart.yaml' which declares all dependencies.

+The dependency commands operate on that file, making it easy to synchronize between the desired dependencies and the actual dependencies stored in the 'charts/' directory.

 ## Helm Commands